Purple-Leaf Grape Vine: Best Vine For Colorful Fall Foliage

-Vitis vinifera ‘Purpurea’, or purple-leaf grape vine shines as a garden plant from late spring until mid-autumn, making it one of the most valuable climbers for a small or medium-sized garden.
-The young foliage soon starts to take on a gorgeous bronzy which deepen to mauve, and then rich deep purple in autumn.
+The young foliage takes on a gorgeous bronzy appearance which deepens to mauve, and then rich deep purple in autumn.
 This coincides with the ripening of the small bunches of grapes, almost exactly the same color as the leaves.
-The grapes are small and bitter, but can be eaten even though full of pips they are best used as garnishes or left on the plants for decoration.
+The grapes are small and bitter, but can be eaten even though full of pips.
+They are best used as garnishes, or left on the plants for decoration.
 When ripe, even the birds are reluctant to feed on them so you can’t count on them as a food source.
-Your purple-leaf grape vine can be grown through trees and large shrubs or on a trellis or arbor.
+Your purple-leaf grape vine can be grown through trees and large shrubs, on a trellis, or arbor.
 This is a vigorous, deciduous, large leafed, tendril-climber with deeply-lobed leaves.

-Purple-leaf grape vine prefers a location with full sun to light or open shade.
+Purple-leaf grape vine prefers a location with full sun, or possibly light to open shade.
 It prefers well-drained soil, but will tolerate sand or clay if the drainage is adequate.
 Once established it only needs occasional watering during dry weather.
-No pruning is necessary, but it can be lightly pruned in winter to control its growth.
+No pruning is necessary for this variety, but it can be lightly pruned in winter to control its growth.
 This runs counter to your experience with grapes grown to eat or to produce wine.

 Propagate by layering or hardwood cuttings.